 East Liverpool, Ohio, which bills itself as “The Pottery Capital of the World,” is situated about 40 miles northwest of Pittsburgh.
-It’s where Pretty Boy Floyd was embalmed and is the birthplace of Notre Dame football coach Lou Holtz – and the place of both birth and death of major-league baseball player John Henry “Bunny” Godwin.
+It’s where Pretty Boy Floyd was embalmed and is the boyhood hometown of Notre Dame football coach Lou Holtz – and the place of both birth and death of major-league baseball player John Henry “Bunny” Godwin.

 Between 1870 and 1880, the city’s population more than doubled, from 2,105 to 5,568.
 One of those new residents was Godwin, born on March 10, 1877.
 Unsurprisingly, his father, John, is listed in the 1880 census with the notation “works in pottery.”
 His mother, Elizabeth (Dechant) Godwin, was listed as “keeping store.”
 The couple had two daughters, Mary and Sarah, and then John.
 Elizabeth came from Alsace-Lorraine and her husband, John, came from England.